 Meteorites are ejected from a rocky body by an impact by an asteroid or comet.
 More than 50,000 meteorites have been found on Earth.
 Most come from asteroids; in particular, several different types of meteorites appear to be from the asteroid Vesta.
 A few meteorites originate from the Moon and Mars.
 Meteorites also fall on other solar system bodies.
 The Mars Exploration Rover, Opportunity, has discovered six meteorites during its travels on Mars.

 What makes an impact crater?

 Craters are roughly circular, excavated holes made by impact events.
-When an asteroid or comet strikes the solid surface of a planet, a shock wave spreads out from the impact, creating a crater much bigger than the asteroid or comet.
+When an asteroid or comet strikes the solid surface of a planet or another asteroid, a shock wave spreads out from the impact, creating a crater much bigger than the asteroid or comet.
 The asteroid or comet is shattered into small pieces and may melt or vaporize.

 How long have asteroids been hitting the planets?
 Do large or small asteroids hit the Earth more frequently?

 Early in the formation of the solar system (4.5 billion years ago), frequent and large impacts were common for all of the planets and moons.
 Impacts still occur across our solar system, but at a reduced rate.
 Scientists estimate that Earth and the other terrestrial planets are struck by, on average, five asteroids less than 2 kilometers (a little over 1 mile) across every million years.
 Larger impacts also still occur, but are more rare.